Published By Janet Gershen-Siegel at December 20th, 2017

 This is generally the length of time your firm has been using business credit.
 Obviously newer businesses will have very short credit histories.
 While there is not too much you can specifically do about that, do not worry.
 Credit reporting bureaus will also check your personal credit score and your very own history of payments.
 If your consumer credit is excellent, and particularly if you have a fairly lengthy credit history (that is, you did not just get your first credit card not too long ago), then your consumer credit can come to the rescue of your business.

-Your credit utilization rate just shows the amount of money you have on credit which is then divided by your overall available credit.
+Your credit utilization rate is the amount on credit, then divided by overall available credit.
 Lenders normally do not wish to see this exceed 30% (so for every $100 in credit, do not borrow on in excess of $30 of that).
 If this percent is climbing, you’ll have to spend down and repay your debts prior to borrowing more.

 Late payments will impact your small business credit score for a good seven years.
 If you pay your business (and personal) debts off, as rapidly as possible and as fully as possible, then you can make a very real difference when it pertains to your credit scores.
 Ensure to pay on schedule and you will experience the rewards of punctuality.

 A substandard business year could end up on your consumer credit score.
-And just in case your firm has not been around for too long, it will directly influence your business credit.
+And if case your firm has not been around for too long, it will directly influence your business credit.
 Nonetheless, you can unlink both by taking measures to separate them.
-Say, if you get credit cards exclusively for your company, or you open up business checking accounts and other bank accounts (or maybe get a business loan), then the credit reporting bureaus will start to address your consumer and small business credit independently.
-Also, be sure to incorporate, or at least file a DBA (doing business as) status.
+Say, if you get credit cards exclusively for your company, or you open up business checking accounts and other bank accounts, then the credit reporting bureaus will start to address your consumer and small business credit independently.
+Also, be sure to incorporate, or at least file a DBA.
 You can also pay for your company’s invoices with your small business credit card or checking account, and make certain it is the small business’s full name on the bill and not your own.